Dr. Harald Kischlat

 Dr. Christine Winkelmann

-Dr. Christine Winkelmann is part of the Board of Directors of the German Doctors e.
+Dr. Christine Winkelmann is part of the Executive Board of the German Doctors e.
 V. and is responsible for project support and development.
 She is therefore also responsible for the German Doctors’ medical missions on site.
 Dr. Winkelmann dedicates herself to the maintenance of existing cooperations and building new ones in the countries where we have projects, as well as to the further development of the contents of these projects.